James de Villiers

 Currently lives and works in Johannesburg, South Africa.

-A large part of his present work comes directly from the simultaneous study of Gericault’s “The Raft of the Medusa” and working in the garden.
-He was studying the painting and found the original plans for the actual raft online and built a scale model.
-James was fascinated by the grid, the way a grid was used as a life support mechanism and what that raft can represent conceptually.
-It led him to think of birds’ nests and at the same time, he happened to be doing a lot of trimming in the garden, ending up with piles of twigs, leaves and branches.
+The influence and inspiration for my present work comes directly from the simultaneous study of the French artist Gericault’s “The Raft of the Medusa” and working and meditating in the garden.
+I was studying the painting and found the original plans for the actual raft online and built a scale model.
+I was fascinated by the grid, the way a grid was used as a life support mechanism and what that raft can represent conceptually.
+It led me to think of birds’ nests and at the same time, I happened to be doing a lot of trimming in the garden, ending up with piles of twigs, flowers, leaves and branches.

-The chaotic grid patterns that the branches formed, the idea of man shaping nature to conform to aesthetic ideas, the wastage and the whole question of ecology soon began to inform his art making.
+The chaotic grid patterns that the branches formed, the idea of humankind shaping nature to conform to aesthetic ideas, the wastage and the whole question of ecology soon began to inform my art making.
 The grids are also a reminder of maps and the chaos of the layering of history on the landscape through wars and disasters.
-His study of World War 1 trench maps and comparisons with present-day terrain is used extensively in a number of interpretive works.
+My study of World War 1 trench maps and comparisons with present-day terrain is used extensively in a number of interpretive works.